As part of Skin Cancer Awareness Month, we’re discussing Melanoma Monday, which is the first Monday of May.

 Melanoma is the most serious form of skin cancer, and it can become deadly if it’s not caught early.
 If it grows, it’ll quickly spread to other body parts.

 Since UV exposure from the sun or tanning beds is the leading cause of melanoma, it’s widely preventable.
-Learn how to spot suspicious signs, and check out these facts to make you more aware of your chances of developing melanoma.
+Learn how to spot suspicious signs, and check out these facts about skin cancer to make you more aware of your chances of developing melanoma.

 - Melanoma most commonly occurs on the head, neck, upper back, torso or lower legs.
 However, it can form on any part of the body including under fingernails, on lips, or on the genital area.